Definition and Protective Covenant Requirements

 - In most instances, the developer will retain the right to review all site materials planned to be used to ensure that all other covenants are being followed.

-- A landscaping, and continuous maintenance plan, is required.
+- A landscaping and continuous maintenance plan are required.

 - All lots will be seeded or sodded and shrubs and trees must be planted to maintain a park-like atmosphere.